The World Needs You Now!

-Antioch University New England offers a transformative education to every student who yearns to make a difference in the world.
-We don’t take that trust lightly.
-Our rigorous, flexible, socially relevant, practice-oriented graduate programs help our students and alumni bring about lasting change.
-Through our learner-centered approach, students achieve the knowledge and skills they need to lead meaningful lives and to advance social, economic, and environmental justice. …Antioch University New England, because the world needs you now.
+Antioch University New England (AUNE) offers a transformative education for passionate students who want to make a difference in the world.
+AUNE’s rigorous, socially relevant, practice-oriented graduate school programs help students and alumni create lasting change.
+Through a learner-centered approach, students achieve the knowledge and skills to advance social, economic, and environmental justice.
+Study at AUNE.
+Be a power for change.
+Read More…

 For the third Community Meeting Forum of the Fall 2016 semester, a panel of our MBA in Sustainability alumni will talk about how their learning in the program has played a role in their career paths and work as sustainability advocates.
 The four alumni work in the fields of energy efficiency and waste reduction, sustainability assessment and consulting, environmental, health, and safety, and sustainability in education.

 Heather Billings ’11 is Green Business Specialist at the Center for EcoTechnology in Pittsfield, MA.
 CET provides practical solutions to clients that save energy, materials and money and have a positive impact on the environment and community.
 They serve residents, business and communities in the areas of energy efficiency and waste reduction.
 Their mission is to research, develop, demonstrate and promote those technologies which have the least disruptive impact on the natural ecology of the Earth.